-The Green Foundation scholarships are awarded to Earth scientists from around the world who wish to collaborate with IGPP researchers.
+Green Foundation scholarships and the Miles Postdoctoral Fellowship are awarded to Earth scientists from around the world who wish to collaborate with IGPP researchers.

-Green Scholars work at IGPP for a period not less than two months and not more than two years and range in experience from recent PhD recipients to senior faculty.
-Senior Green Scholars are 5 or more years from PhD and can be nominated for the position by any member of the IGPP faculty (either teaching or research).
-Postdoctoral Green Scholarships are offered through a competitive process- an open advertisement is issued most years and applications are accepted from anyone.
-The next call for postodoc applications is expected to open late 2018.
+Green Scholars work at IGPP for a period not less than two months and not more than two years and can range in experience from recent PhD recipients to senior researchers.
+Senior Green Scholars are five or more years from PhD and can be nominated for the position by any member of the IGPP faculty (either teaching or research).
+For those less than five years from a PhD, Postdoctoral Green Scholarships are offered in most years.
+These are awarded through a competitive process; applications are accepted from anyone.

 To apply for a Green Postdoctoral Scholarship, click here for the times of application and other information.